Ovid/test-deep-differences/README.md

 cmp_diff( $got, $expected, $name );
 ```

-Compares two data structures and the test passes if they match.
-Returns true
+Compares two data structures and if they match, the test passes and the
-if the test passes.
+function returns true.

-If it fails, it shows a diff between the two data structures, as explained
+If it fails, it returns false and will `diag` a diff between the two data
-below.
+structures, as explained below.

 ## `get_diff( $got, $expected )`